keptn/keptn/jmeter-service/README.md

 }
 ```

-This now gives you a lot of flexibilty when implementing "*Performance Testing as a Self-Service*".
+This now gives you a lot of flexibility when implementing "*Performance Testing as a Self-Service*".
 If you want to learn more also check out the tutorial on this topic: https://github.com/keptn-sandbox/performance-testing-as-selfservice-tutorial